sst/guide/_chapters/redirect-on-login-and-logout.md

 ### Redirect to Login After Logout

-Now we'll do something very simillar for the logout process.
+Now we'll do something very similar for the logout process.

-Define our App component by doing this instead.
+{% include code-marker.html %} Define our `src/App.js` component by replacing the line below.

 {% highlight javascript %}
+export default class App extends Component {
+{% endhighlight %}

+{% include code-marker.html %} with this:

+{% highlight javascript %}
 class App extends Component {
 {% endhighlight %}

-And export it after calling `withRouter`.
+{% include code-marker.html %} And export it after calling `withRouter` by adding this to the bottom of `src/App.js`.

 {% highlight javascript %}
 export default withRouter(App);
 {% endhighlight %}

-Import `withRouter` along with `IndexLink`.
+{% include code-marker.html %} Import `withRouter` (along with the `IndexLink` from before) in the header of `src/App.js`.

 {% highlight javascript %}
 import { withRouter, IndexLink } from 'react-router';
 {% endhighlight %}

-And finally, redirect after logut by doing the following.
+And finally, redirect after the logout.

+{% include code-marker.html %} Add the following to the bottom of the `handleLogout` method in our `src/App.js`.

 {% highlight javascript %}
 if (this.props.location.pathname !== '/login') {